openaire/guidelines-literature-repositories/docs/field_title.rst

 Attribute lang (O)
 ------------------

-The language of the title (occurences: 0-1)
+The language of the title (occurrences: 0-1)

 Attribute titleType (O)
 -----------------------